 The Controversy Surrounding Medications for Substance Abuse

 We live in wondrous times, where medications ease the pain and suffering associated with thousands of conditions.
 So why do we withhold access to medications scientifically proven to help those battling substance use disorders?
 When you can use natural medicine without side effects instead?
 The freshbros cbn isolate has been proven to have less side effects and more relaxing effect.
 Take a look at the best CBD oil for pain on the market right now.

 Using medications to treat substance use has a complicated history.
 People are justifiably skeptical of an industry that makes billions on getting people addicted in the first place by fraudulently marketing drugs like OxyContin ““ only to turn around and heavily promote an anti-craving medication like Vivitrol.
 But let’s not demonize all pharmaceuticals.
 Anti-craving medications such as naltrexone and gabapentin, need to be part of a broad tool kit to treat problematic substance use.

 Then there’s the stubborn belief in AA and 12-step circles that you don’t “use drugs to get off drugs.”
 This thinking is incorrect, not supported by the evidence and is actually counter to what the founders of AA said.
 Confirmed by Stanford University’s Dr. Keith Humphreys, a former senior advisor on addiction to the Obama administration.
 Visit wishrehab.com to get more information on hoe to recover your life from addiction.

-“AA has a little pamphlet about medications and says to members, “Don’t play doctor, don’t tell anyone to stop taking their medication.”
+“AA centres like alcoholdrugrehabs.com have a little pamphlet about medications and say to members, “Don’t play doctor, don’t tell anyone to stop taking their medication.”
 Yet you find members of AA who think true recovery means you’re not allowed to take your anti-depressant.”